NhutNguyen236/Google-classroom-clone/README.md

   - Add `Class control` on admin side, now admin can view `classes` table but still cannot go for other CUD since we just have Read only
   - Fix appearance of class cards
   - Add comment input and files input but not functional yet
+  - Passing `username` among `Trangmonhoc` and its process page
+  - Print full name as post owner

 ## Localhost used
 * [XAMPP](https://www.apachefriends.org/download.html)